How to Install TypeScript on Ubuntu 24.04, 22.04 or 20.04

 Step 1: Ensuring Your Ubuntu System is Up-to-Date

-Before diving into the installation process, it’s paramount to update your system’s existing packages.
-This step is a vital best practice in system administration and software management.
+Before starting the installation process, updating your system’s existing packages is paramount.
 It helps prevent potential software conflicts by ensuring that you are running the most recent versions of all installed software.

 To update your system, execute the following command: